PapaBearDoes/spooder/docs/standards/charter.md

 - ✅ Every handler implements a dedup guard
 - ✅ Command messages are deleted before spider output is posted
 - ✅ Unknown emotions produce a help message, not a crash
-- ✅ Spider legs use Unicode characters, never literal slashes
+- ✅ Spider legs use double-escaped backslashes for proper rendering
 - ✅ Gateway reconnection works via session resume

 ### **Production Readiness:**